GreenBeanGravy/Spectre/README.md

 * Expand the range of detectable objects and events in the game.
 * Enhance the audio feedback system for better user experience.
 * Add more customizable settings for users.
+* Add some elements to the GUI to allow users to change the keybinds that Spectre uses.
 * ~~Remove some redundant and/or useless options.~~

 ## Installation and Setup